Disability Insurance Policies: Which type do you own?

 Group disability insurance polices are made available to participants of organizations, such as members of the American Medical Association.
 Unlike most individual policies, group policies typically confer benefits calculated as a percentage of the insured’s base salary, usually from 50-75%.
-These policies may limit the maximum amount of benefits payable, e.g., no more than $5,000 per month, regardless of base salary.
-Further, group policies often reduce benefits when the insured receives income from other sources such as Social Security disability benefits or worker’s compensation.
+These policies may limit the maximum amount of disability benefits payable, e.g., no more than $5,000 per month, regardless of base salary.
+Further, group policies often reduce disability benefits when the insured receives income from other sources such as Social Security disability benefits or worker’s compensation.

 Employer-Sponsored Disability Insurance: